prince-chrismc/Catch2/docs/cmake-integration.md

 conan install catch2/3.1.0@ # See https://conan.io/center/catch2?tab=useit for more options!
 ```

+You can follow the CMake intregation [documented above](#cmake-targets).

 There are precompiled binaries for many platforms as well as the option to build from source for your platform.
 [More install options for Conan](https://docs.conan.io/en/latest/installation.html) are available for your convience.
 Conan also [supports many build systems](https://conan.io/center/catch2?tab=useit).

-The Catch2 recipe in [ConanCenter](https://conan.io/center/) are maintained by the Conan team and a dedicated community.
-If the version is out of date, please [create an issue](https://github.com/conan-io/conan-center-index/issues/new?title=catchw:) on the ConanCenter repository.
+The Catch2 recipe in [ConanCenter](https://conan.io/center/catch2) is maintained by the Conan team and a dedicated community.
+If the version is out of date, please [create an issue](https://github.com/conan-io/conan-center-index/issues/new?title=catch2:) on the ConanCenter repository.

 ---